 Welcome visitor!
-My name is Tiffany Jones, and I am a PhD Candidate in the department of Anthropology the at University of South Carolina.
-My path to linguistic anthropology — as my CV shows — was a winding road.
+My name is Dr. Tiffany Marquise Jones, and I an Assistant Professor of Anthropology William Rainey Harper College in Palatine, IL.
+As my CV shows, my path has been a winding road.
 That said, I have always been a lover of language and culture in all of its forms.

 After an internship led me back to graduate school for my Masters in Rhetoric and Composition, I discovered one of my greatest joys: teaching novice writers to wield the power of the pen.
 Through my tenure as an instructor of Composition, I found the need to advocate for linguistic (language) diversity in and outside of the classroom.
 So, I began focusing on African American Vernacular English, specifically its negative depiction in the media and resulting in-group resistance.
 This led me to obtain my Masters in Linguistics.
 However, this work proved to be very disheartening and demoralizing.
 And instead, I decided to focus on the positive perspective of African American Language (AAL) and its Verbal Art Traditions (VATs), which eventually pushed me towards pursuing a PhD in Anthropology.

 That said, my Rhetoric and Composition background was not cast aside.
 In fact, it heavily informed my teaching practices as a Presidential Teaching Fellow for the Social Advocacy and Ethical Life (SAEL) program at UofSC.
 For three years, I served as the teacher of record for an intense seminar-style course that prompted students’ engagement with ethical theories while establishing their own platforms advocacy.
 The best part of this class was exposing students of all disciplines to my research interests, including how to dissect any interaction and communicative act (e.g., conversation and performance) based on their socio-cultural, political, and, economic contexts.
 Thus, I look forward to utilizing what I learned from my 7+ years of teaching Rhetoric and Composition, Critical Thinking and Research, Social Advocacy and Ethics as well as Introduction to Cultural Anthropology and apply it new courses.
 My research and training primes to cover an array of topics, including African American Studies, Race & Ethnicity, Gender & Sexuality, Verbal Art & Performance, Ethnographic Methods and more.